Going to College Before You Go to College

 In retrospect, I’m sure I had no idea what I was doing.
 My research was not exactly systematic.
 But, I’m equally sure that those awkward perusals helped me get into college and feel comfortable when I got there.

-Even if today’s students can write term papers from the comfort of home, I still encourage all prospective college students to spend time on nearby campuses to develop an understanding of what college is like and what colleges offer.
+Even if today’s college students can write term papers from the comfort of home, I still encourage all prospective students to spend time on nearby campuses to develop an understanding of what college is like and what colleges offer.
 Not everyone needs to write two-dozen pages on William Wordsworth’s “Ode: Intimations of Immortality” to get a potentially invaluable glimpse into college.

 (Some colleges, especially urban campuses, have entry controls for some areas, especially dorms.
 But every campus has ample spaces that are publicly accessible.)